danyaberezun/KEEPs/README.md

 # Algorithm

 The algorithm arises when we would like to intersect types (locally).
-It aims to specialize all of the types in the intersection based on the information that there is the value with the intersected type.
+It aims to specialize all the types in the intersection based on the information that there is the value with the intersected type.
 This algorithm could be merged with the smart-casting as it infers the required information.
-Algorithm consist of two parts, generation of subtyping and equalities constraints and their resolution.
+The Algorithm consists of two parts, generation of subtyping and equality constraints and their resolution.

-## Generation of the constraints
+## Generation of constraints

 There is the type of variable and runtime value. *Type* consists of classes and their type parameters.
 We can project type on class and get the type parameters of that class for that type.
 Let $S$ be a type of scrutenee, \" $T$ is a "type of pattern".

-1. If $S$ is an intersection type then run the following algorithm for each type in intersection.
+1. If $S$ is an intersection type, then run the following algorithm for each type in intersection.

 2. Intersect types $S$ and $T$

-3. Find all common classes (super-types) of types $S$ and $T$, denote as $T_n$
+3. Find all common classes (super-types) of types $S$ and $T$, denoted as $T_n$

 4. For each class $T_n$ do: